LRabuzin/realworld_contrastive_learning/README.md

 - `augment_eval`: augment evaluation data with additional data
 - `use_rn34`: use resnet34 instead of resnet18 as encoder model
 - `use_clip`: use CLIP instead of resnet as encoder model

+Further usage instructions can be found in the docs directory.

 ## Repository structure
 projLib: